 In October 2016, Walmart launched two ventures with its technology partner IBM.
 One was for tracking the source of mangoes sold in Walmart’s US stores.
 Another was aiming at tracking pork sold in their China stores.

-A package of sliced mangoes was purchased at a nearby Walmart store for the mango POC.
-Then, the team was asked to determine from which farm they had come – as quickly as possible.
-They began contacting and emailing manufacturers and suppliers and finally had a response nearly seven days later.
+A team bought a package of sliced mangoes at a nearby Walmart store for the mango POC.
+Then, it began determining from which farm they had come – as quickly as possible.
+It contacted and emailed manufacturers and suppliers and finally got a response nearly seven days later.

 As per industry standards, it wasn’t bad.
 However, Walmart has planned to do something better.
 Thus, they had worked together with IBM to develop a blockchain-based food traceability network.